-Meta-evaluation
+C.3 Meta-evaluation

-Given this sample of cases, the study team undertook a meta-evaluation based on a desk review of the final evaluation reports, and other evaluation documents prepared by IEO of the GEF and Independent Evaluation Offices of the GEF Agencies, including impact evaluations, country level evaluations, relevant thematic evaluations, project performance assessment reports, project performance evaluation reports (See Annex IV).
+Given this sample of cases, the evaluation team undertook a meta-evaluation based on a desk review of the final evaluation reports and other evaluation documents prepared by the Independent Evaluation Office of the GEF and independent evaluation offices of the GEF Agencies, including impact evaluations, country-level evaluations, relevant thematic evaluations, project performance assessment reports, and project performance evaluation reports (see bibliography).

-Data calibration for QCA
+C.4 Data calibration for QCA

-After a careful review of the meta-evaluation results, the ratings from the review template were translated into fuzzy-set scores for the analysis, ranging from "1" (full membership score, equivalent to rating of "4" in the template), to "0" (full non-membership score, equivalent to rating of "1" in the template).
-The cross-over point, where there is neither full membership nor full non-membership, was set at "0.5".
-For example, if an intervention did not aim for market transformation, then its fuzzy-set membership score is "0".
-If market transformation was a key focus in the design of an initiative, then its fuzzy-membership score for the market change ambition is "1".
-The fuzzy set scores are presented in the table below.
+After review of the meta-evaluation results, the ratings from the review template were translated into fuzzy-set scores for the analysis, ranging from "1" (full membership score, equivalent to rating of "4" in the template) to "0" (full nonmembership score, equivalent to rating of "1" in the template).
+The crossover point, where there is neither full membership nor full nonmembership, was set at "0.5."
+For example, if an intervention did not aim for market transformation, then its fuzzy-set membership score was "0."
+If market transformation was a key focus in the design of an initiative, then its fuzzy-membership score for the market change ambition was "1."
+The fuzzy-set scores are presented in table C.1.

-Data analysis
+C.5 Data analysis

-The study used fsQCA3.0 software and a visual analysis to assess necessary and sufficient conditions for GEF interventions to achieve transformational change.
+The evaluation used fsQCA3.0 software and a visual analysis to assess necessary and sufficient conditions for GEF interventions to achieve transformational change.
 The results were triangulated with in-depth review of cases.